RUGSoftEng/2018-JuicyStory/Heroku.md

 * Run `git add .`
 * Run `git commit -m yourMessage`
 * Run `git push heroku master`
+  * If you get the error `fatal: 'heroku' does not appear to be a git repository`, run `heroku git:remote -a juicystory` and try again.
 * Run `heroku config:set PORT=8080`
 * Run `heroku ps:scale web=1`
 * Run `heroku open`